akeneo/pim-api-docs/content/graphql/limitations.md

 ## Rate limiting

 :::warning
-Understanding **that the limitations are not static and will adapt over time-based on usage and requirements is vital**.
+Understanding **that the limitations are not static and will adapt over time based on usage and requirements is vital**.

 With the **GraphQL API** being a recent addition to Akeneo, our priority is to ensure the stability of the PIM by carefully assessing all risks.